zammad/zammad-documentation/admin/console/hidden-settings.rst

 *******************************

 On this page you can find some settings that you won't find within the Zammad UI.
-Those settings might come in handy as it can change Zammads behavior.
+Those settings might come in handy as it can change Zammad's behavior.

 .. include:: /admin/console/missing-commands-ask-community.include.rst